xhefri-00/Dream_MEmoir_Frontend/README.md

-# 🌙 Dream Memoir - Frontend
+# 🌙 Dream MEmoir - Frontend

 **Dream Memoir** is a personal blogging platform with a sleek UI for exploring, managing, and bookmarking blog posts.
 Built with React.js and TailwindCSS.